NiniolaX/ResourceHub/README.md

     cat setup/setup_mysql_test.sql | sudo mysql -p (Use this when running unittests, all database entries are deleted at the end of the tests)
     ```

-5. Start the *api* on one terminal:
+5. Start the *API* on one terminal:
     ```bash
     HUB_MYSQL_USER=hub_dev HUB_MYSQL_PWD=hub_dev_pwd HUB_MYSQL_HOST=localhost HUB_MYSQL_DB=hub_dev_db python3 -m api.api
     ```
+    The API is configured to run on port 5001 of your machine, so ensure nothing else is running on that port.
+You can modify this setting in the *api/api.py* file.

 6. Start the *app* on another terminal:
     ```bash
     HUB_MYSQL_USER=hub_dev HUB_MYSQL_PWD=hub_dev_pwd HUB_MYSQL_HOST=localhost HUB_MYSQL_DB=hub_dev_db API_URL=http://127.0.0.1:5001/api python3 -m app.app
     ```
+    The app is configured to run on port 5000 of your machine, so ensure nothing else is running on that port.
+You can modify this setting in the *app/app.py* file.

 7. Run the application:
-Go to your browser and enter http://127.0.0.1:5000/ to start using the app.
+Open your browser and navigate to http://127.0.0.1:5000/ to start using the app.

 ## Deployment
-The application is deployed on render.
+The application is deployed on [Render](https://render.com/).
 You can access it [here](https://resourcehub-0szu.onrender.com/).

+# Using the API Documentation
+To use the API documentation, follow the following steps:
+1. Start the *API*:
+    ```bash
+   HUB_MYSQL_USER=hub_dev HUB_MYSQL_PWD=hub_dev_pwd HUB_MYSQL_HOST=localhost HUB_MYSQL_DB=hub_dev_db python3 -m api.api
+    ```
+    The API is configured to run on port 5001 of your machine, so ensure nothing else is running on that port.
+You can modify this setting in the *api/api.py* file.

+2. Open your browser and navigate to http://127.0.0.1:5001/apidocs/ to use the interactive API documentation on Swagger UI.

 ## Testing